yatinkumbhare/puppet-rjil/README.md

 #### 1. Set a local system squid proxy to access the internet from the server

+Option 1: You can create an rc file in the puppet-rjil directory.
+Name it something that doesn't actually mean something on the system (like vagrant_http_proxy, etc) (e.g., .mayankrc).
+Disadvantage: You'll have to source it everytime you login.
+Option 2: You can add the lines to your default .bashrc file in your home directory.
+That is automatically sourced each time you login.

-Write following lines at the bottom of .bashrc file
+Write following lines at the bottom of the rc file:

     export http_proxy="http://10.135.121.138:3128"
     export https_proxy="https://10.135.121.138:3128"